Rei Ayanami: Rebuild of Evangelion

-Rei returns as a primary character in Rebuild of Evangelion and appears in the saga's first installment, Evangelion: 1.0 You Are (Not) Alone (2007).
-Her character remains virtually identical to the anime, acting as a pilot of Evangelion Unit-00 and helping Shinji defeat Angel Ramiel.
-Writer Thomas Lamarre noted that the Rebuild saga makes the relationship between Shinji and Rei a central element of the story, increasing and improving the scenes depicting them.
-In the second movie, Evangelion: 2.0 You Can (Not) Advance (2009), her character develops, and her relationship with Shinji is shown much more openly than in the original series.
-Departing from her original traits, she attempts to host a dinner party for her fellow pilots.
-Anno first thought of using this idea for the fourth episode of the original anime, but the proposal was shelved during the production of the series.
-During the climax, the Angel Zeruel devours Rei and Unit-00.
-When Unit-01 goes out of control, Shinji forces his way into the Angel, pulling her out, and the two embrace each other; at the end of the fight, they are both trapped within Unit-01 as the action triggers the Third Impact.
-During the feature film, it is also suggested that Gendo and Fuyutsuki plan to bring Shinji and Rei together.
-Assistant director Tsurumaki was asked about this after the feature film's release; according to him, the impression of a strategy to bring Shinji and Rei together resulted from the complex script writing, and "Anno probably hasn't thought about that very deeply."
+Rei returns as a central character in Rebuild of Evangelion, first appearing in the series's first installment, Evangelion: 1.0 You Are (Not) Alone (2007).
+She pilots Evangelion Unit-00 and helps Shinji defeat the Angel Ramiel.
+The Rebuild series places Shinji and Rei's relationship at the center of the story and expands their interactions compared with the original series.
+In the second film, Evangelion: 2.0 You Can (Not) Advance (2009), Rei develops a closer and more explicit relationship with Shinji than in the original series.
+In a departure from her original characterization, she attempts to host a dinner party for her fellow pilots.
+Anno originally considered this idea for the fourth episode of the original anime, "Hedgehog's Dilemma", but abandoned it during production.
+At the climax, the Angel Zeruel devours Rei and Unit-00.
+After Unit-01 goes out of control, Shinji enters the Angel and pulls Rei free, and the two embrace; the battle ends with both trapped inside Unit-01 and their actions triggering the Third Impact.
+Fuyutsuki remarks that Shinji's behavior has improved; Gendo states that his plan requires Shinji and Rei to come together.
+After the film's release, Tsurumaki addressed the apparent plan to bring Shinji and Rei together, attributing that impression to the complexities of the script and expressing doubt that Anno had developed such a strategy in detail.